newsuk/DeCidr/README.md

 `-h --help` - Provides tool help information

 ### Exit Codes
-Exit Code 1: Please provide all arguments (blockSize,rangeStart,rangeEnd,tagName,tagValue)
+Exit Code 1: Not all arguments have been provided

 Exit Code 2: No availability in the range provided